stockx/CountableLabel/README.md

 ### Manually

-If you prefer not to use CocoaPods, you can integrate `EvenlyWrappedLabel` into your project manually.
+If you prefer not to use CocoaPods, you can integrate `CountableLabel` into your project manually.

 <a name="license"> License </a>
 --------------